cluttercode/clutter/README.md

 ### Pragma Tags

-There are only two pragma tags implemented: `%stop` and `%cont`.
+There are only three pragma tags implemented: `%stop`, '%stop!' and `%cont`.
 Example:

 ```
 [# to_be #]